hristo-vrigazov/dnn.cool/README.md

 satisfied.
 * When computing results interpretation, include only loss terms when the precondition is satisfied.

+Usually, you have to keep track of all this stuff manually, which makes adding new preconditions very difficult.
+`dnn_cool` makes this stuff easy, so that you can chain a long list of preconditions without worrying you forgot something.

 ##### Missing values

+Sometimes for an input you don't have labels for all tasks.
+With `dnn_cool`, you can just mark the missing label and `dnn_cool` will update only the weights of the tasks for which labels are available.

+This feature has the awesome property that you don't need a single dataset with all tasks labeled, you can have different datasets for different tasks and it will work.
+For example, you can train a single object detection neural network that trains its classifier head on ImageNet, and its detection head on COCO.

 ##### Task composition
 ##### Tensorboard logging